opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: microsecond(expr) returns the microseconds from the time or datetime expression expr as a number in the range from 0 to 999999.
+Usage: microsecond(expr) returns the microseconds from the time or timestamp expression expr as a number in the range from 0 to 999999.

-Argument type: STRING/TIME/DATETIME/TIMESTAMP
+Argument type: STRING/TIME/TIMESTAMP

 Return type: INTEGER